Cruella de Vil: 101 Dalmatians (1996 film)

-Glenn Close portrays Cruella de Vil in the 1996 film 101 Dalmatians and its 2000 sequel 102 Dalmatians.
-The film reinvents Cruella as the vindictive, snobbish and very glamorous magnate of an haute couture fashion house, "House of De Vil", which specializes in fur couture.
+Glenn Close portrays Cruella de Vil in the 1996 film 101 Dalmatians and its 2000 sequel, 102 Dalmatians.
+The film reinvents Cruella as the vindictive, snobbish and very glamorous magnate of an haute couture fashion house, "House of De Vil", which specialises in fur couture.
 The character of Anita (played by Joely Richardson) is a couturière and employee of De Vil.
-Unlike the animated film, the live-action version provides another reason as to why Cruella wants to make the puppies into coats at a young age: their fur wouldn't be as soft and as fine as when they fully grow up.
+Unlike the animated film, the live-action version provides another reason why Cruella wants to make the puppies into coats at a young age: their fur would not be as soft and as fine when they fully grow up.
 At the start of the film, it is revealed that Cruella has secretly had her henchmen slaughter a white Siberian tiger at London Zoo for its pelt.
 The suspicions and accusations of the Dearly family force Cruella to step up her plans to make the puppies into a coat, the puppies escaping while her henchmen are preparing to do the work and Cruella being subsequently thrown into a vat of molasses and a pig pen when she tries to track them to a farm.
 At the end of the film, she and her henchmen are arrested and sent to prison, with the Dearlys able to buy a large house after Roger's latest video game (inspired by the puppies' ordeal) proves a success when he also makes Cruella the villain within the game's storyline.

 Along with Close's performance, Cruella's costumes (by Anthony Powell and Rosemary Burrows) received appreciative attention, including a spread in Vanity Fair.
 Claws were applied to her gloves, while her necklaces were made from teeth, to add to the idea that Cruella enjoyed wearing parts of dead animals.
 Nails were also projected from the heels to make them especially vicious in appearance.
-Some of her clothes were made out of leather or PVC, and Cruella always wore much makeup.
+Some of her clothes were made out of leather or PVC, and Cruella always wore much make-up.
 She is seen in the film always smoking to give the appearance of a mysterious "villain".

 This film increased the physical comedy of the Disney animated film, even veering into more juvenile humor, such as Cruella falling into a vat of old molasses.
-Close's performance was universally well-received and her sex appeal as the character was also credited.
+Close's performance was well-received and her sex appeal as the character was also credited.
 Close has commented on how demanding the slapstick physicality of the role was while wearing nail-heeled boots and corsets.
-Close also insisted that she fall into the molasses herself for genuine acting, as opposed to delegating it to a stunt double.
-The live-action film was not as critically successful as the animated movie, however.
+Close also insisted that she should fall into the molasses herself rather than delegate it to a stunt double.
+However, the live-action film was not as critically successful as the animated one.